Core Courses and Requirements

 Please note: This list is not a comprehensive list of LSA subjects with humanities (HU) or social science (SS) courses.
 For the current guide please visit the LSA Course Guide website.

-Afroamerican & African Studies(AAS)Italian(ITALIAN)
+Afroamerican & African Studies(AAS)Latin American & Caribbean Studies(LACS)

 Arab and Muslim American Studies(AMAS)